 About Clara Martin Center

-Clara Martin Center (formerly known as Orange County Mental Health Services, Inc., with a name change in 1993) was founded as one of ten mental health agencies organized by Vermont Statue developed in 1966.
+Clara Martin Center (formerly known as Orange County Mental Health Services, Inc., with a name change in 1994) was founded as one of ten mental health agencies organized by Vermont Statue developed in 1966.
 Our roots stem from local clergy and social service professionals who saw a need for supportive counseling services in the community as an alternative to placement of persons at the Vermont State Hospital.
-Learn more about our founders, Clara & Brewster Martin.